Disordered Parity Anomalous Semimetal: Abstract

 \section{Abstract}

-The parity anomalous semimetal is a topological state of matter characterized by its semi-metallic nature and a quantum Hall conductance of one-half $e^{2}/h$ ($e$ is the elementary charge and $h$ is the Planck constant).
-Here we investigate the topological phase transition driven by disorder in a semi-magnetic structure of topological insulator, and narrow-gap weak topological insulator film.
-We demonstrate that strong disorder not only leads to a topological transition from the parity anomalous semimetal to a diffusive metal with non-quantized anomalous Hall conductance, but also induces the topological phase in a trivial insulating phase.
-Our calculations of the local density of states provide clear picture for the formation of a single gapless Dirac fermion, which emerges as the disorder strength increases.
-The half quantized Hall effect is attributed to the existence of the gapless Dirac cone.
-Our findings of disorder-induced parity anomalous semimetal and diffusive metal significantly advance our understanding of the disorder-driven topological phase transition in magnetic topological insulators, opening up new avenues for further exploration in the field of quantum materials.
+The parity-anomalous semimetal (PAS) is a topological state of matter exhibiting a semi-metallic nature and a half-quantized Hall conductance of $e^{2}/h$ ($e$ is the elementary charge and $h$ is the Planck constant).
+In this work, we investigate the disorder-driven topological phase transition in a semi-magnetic narrow-gap band insulator thin film.
+We demonstrate that strong disorder induces a transition from the narrow-gap band insulator to a PAS phase, accompanied by the emergence of a single gapless Dirac cone---the hallmark of the half-quantized Hall effect.
+Calculations of the local density of states reveal the spectral evolution underlying this transition, while finite-size scaling of the real-space Hall conductivity confirms the robustness of the half-quantized plateau over a finite range of disorder strengths.
+Our findings establish disorder as a powerful tool for engineering topological phases and provide new insights into the interplay between topology and localization in quantum materials.